Iโm Adam. I love making fun stuff on the web.

 After years of writing on LiveJournal and later on this site about technology, I wanted to try something more focused in a new space.
 As much as I love tech, I couldn’t work in tech all day long and then come home and write about it.

-Recently I launched The Minafi Investor Bootcamp, a 10-course to learn everything you need to know to invest on your own, handle taxes, plan for retirement and grow your wealth using the stock market.
+One of the first things I launched was The Minafi Investor Bootcamp, a 10-course to learn everything you need to know to invest on your own, handle taxes, plan for retirement and grow your wealth using the stock market.
 It uses a pay-what-you-want model with the first course free.
+After years of making courses at Code School, this was a chance to make something in the finance space that I wish I’d had available when I started investing. (tl;dr: Tax-optimized, diversified index fund investing for the long terms in the right accounts).

 Hardcover

 Hardcover is a social network for readers.
-It’s a bootstrapped project with a team of people working on it together.
+It’s a bootstrapped project with a team of people working on it together, with over 20 of us right now.

 If you’re an active reader you should give us a try!
 If you do I’d love for you to reply to and of the emails from Hardcover with your thoughts (those emails go straight to me).